hoffmangroup/genomedata/doc/genomedata.rst

     optional arguments:
-      -h, --help            show this help message and exit -v, --version         show program's version number and exit -a, --assembly        SEQFILE contains assembly (AGP) files instead of sequence
-      -s, --sizes           SEQFILE contains list of sizes instead of sequence -f, --file-mode       If specified, the Genomedata archive will be implemented as a single file, with a separate h5 group for each Chromosome.
+      -h, --help            show this help message and exit --version             show program's version number and exit -a, --assembly        SEQFILE contains assembly (AGP) files instead of sequence -s, --sizes           SEQFILE contains list of sizes instead of sequence -f, --file-mode       If specified, the Genomedata archive will be implemented as a single file, with a separate h5 group for each Chromosome.
 This is recommended if there are a large number of Chromosomes.
 The default behavior is to use a single file if there are at least 100 Chromosomes being added.
       -d, --directory-mode  If specified, the Genomedata archive will be implemented as a directory, with a separate file for each Chromosome.
-This is recommended if there are a small number of Chromosomes.
+This is recommended if there are a small number of
+                            Chromosomes.
 The default behavior is to use a directory if there are fewer than 100 Chromosomes being added.
       --verbose             Print status updates and diagnostic messages

+    Chromosome naming:
+      -r ASSEMBLY-REPORT, --assembly-report ASSEMBLY-REPORT
+                            Tab-delimited file with columnar mappings between chromosome naming styles.
+      -n NAME_STYLE, --name-style NAME_STYLE
+                            Chromsome naming style to use based on ASSEMBLY-REPORT.
+Default: UCSC-style-name

 .. _genomedata-open-data: